-No Loss of Pay: All salaried, permanent, full-time employees and all salaried, permanent, part-time employees working at least 20 hours per week (referred to hereunder as "excused employees").
+No Loss of Pay: All salaried, permanent, full-time employees and all salaried, permanent, part-time employees working at least 20 hours per week on a regular basis (referred to hereunder as "excused employees").
 See Section 6.1.2.

-Holiday Pay: All permanent, full-time, hourly employees and all permanent, parttime, hourly employees working at least 20 hours per week (referred to hereunder as "holiday pay-eligible employees".
+Holiday Pay: All permanent, full-time, hourly employees and all permanent, part-time, hourly employees working at least 20 hours per week on a regular basis (referred to hereunder as "holiday pay-eligible employees".
 See Section 6.1.3.
 Sundays: See Section 6.1.4.